austin-starks/NextTrade/README.md

 NexusTrade is a AI-Powered platform that streamlines the configuration of trading strategies.
 It's faster, more configurable, and more feature-rich than NextTrade.
 It features a powerful AI Chat Assistant tool as an entry point to many of its features.

 Some improvements include:
- - Enhanced configurabluty: Can essentially express any trading idea you can imagine
+ - Enhanced configurability: Can essentially express any trading idea you can imagine
  - AI-Powered Research Tools: Perform in-depth company analysis and compare companies between each other
  - Powerful stock screener: Use natural language to find stocks in over 130 industries and 30+ fundamental indicators